mursalinsk-qi/go-eco-todo-list/readme.md

 # TodoList
 A simple todo list app for practice CRUD functionality using ECO web framework and postgreSQL database

+# Run this app
+after cloning this repo use this command
+`
+docker-compose up --build
+`
 ## Features

 - Creating a new task